Contact with

 Large‑Scale Food Processing

-High-volume concentration of fruit juices, dairy products, sweeteners, and food processing by-products where energy costs represent a significant portion of operating expenses.
+High‑volume concentration of fruit juices, dairy, sweeteners, and food by‑products where energy cost directly impacts margins.

-• Fruit juice concentration (orange, apple, tomato paste)
+• Fruit juice concentrates (orange, apple, tomato paste)

 Chemical & Pharmaceutical